c4a-ri/dialbb/README.md

 ### Download the Sample Applications

-Download the sample applications file by clicking [https://c4a-ri.github.io/dialbb/files/sample_apps.zip](https://c4a-ri.github.io/dialbb/files/sample_apps.zip) and extract them in an appropriate directory.
+Download the sample applications file at [docs/files/sample_apps.zip](docs/files/sample_apps.zip) and extract them in an appropriate directory.

 ### Running the Parroting Application